Workflow¶

 Alternatively, the default value of

-is used:>>> default_gs = GraphService() >>> default_gs <GraphService uri='bolt://localhost:7687'>
+bolt://localhost:7687is used:>>> default_gs = GraphService() >>> default_gs <GraphService uri='bolt://localhost:7687'>

 Note